 - Family and friends - A founder’s personal network is one of the most common sources of early finance, helping fledgling businesses get off the ground.

 - Angel investment - Angel investors are generally high net worth individuals who use their own money to invest, often in early-stage businesses.
 They can invest on their own or as part of a group of angels, known as a syndicate.
-You can find out more in our blog, What is angel investing?

 - Venture capital - Venture capital (VC) funds invest in companies with high growth potential in exchange for a minority stake and help to accelerate their growth.
 VC firms manage pooled investments mainly from institutional investors such as pension funds and insurance companies.